getsentry/sentry-docs/src/_includes/common/errors-context.md

 1. Add a folder with the name of the platform you are documenting to the _documentation/sdks structure (for example, _documentation/sdks/javascript)
 2. Create a copy of "context.md" file in _documentation/sdks/<platform-name>
 3. Create the defined `include` statements and add them to the errors-context.md file
-4. Note that each of these terms is wrapped in an "if/then" statement; this is because not all of these options are included for every SDK.
-For those terms you do not wish to include, add the command `hide_<option>=true` in the SDK-specific page.

 If you have questions, please ask Fiona or Daniel.